-IP TAKE: Astellas seems to cultivate long-term partnerships with its grantees.
-This may make it a bit more difficult for grantseekers to get the foundation’s attention.
-However, this a pretty approachable funder, so organizations whose work aligns with Astellas’ grantmaking priorities shouldn’t hesitate to reach out.
+IP TAKE: Astellas cultivates long-term partnerships with its grantees.
+This may make it a bit more difficult for grant seekers to get the foundation’s attention.
+However, this a pretty approachable funder, so organizations whose work aligns with Astellas’ grantmaking priorities should not hesitate to reach out.

-PROFILE: Established in 2005 by the pharmaceutical company Astellas, the Astellas USA Foundation awards grants out of three main programs: Health and Well-Being, STEM Education, and Disaster Response.
+PROFILE: Established in 2005 by the pharmaceutical company Astellas, the Astellas USA Foundation seeks “to support charitable organizations for scientific, literary and educational purposes.”
+It makes grants out of three main programs: Health and Well-Being, STEM Education, and Disaster Response.
 The foundation awards grants to projects and programs with a national scope; it also awards regional grants to organizations working in Northbrook and Skokie, Illinois; Santa Monica, California; Norman, Oklahoma; and Washington, D.C.

-Mental health grants come out of its Health and Well-Being program; the foundation does not appear to zero in on any one particular mental illness.
-Rather, this funder tends to look to programs promoting overall mental health and well-being.
+Mental health grants come out of its Health and Well-Being program; the foundation does not appear to prioritize any one particular mental illness.
+Rather, this funder tends to support programs that promote overall mental health and well-being.
 For example, the Boys Town National Hotline is an Astellas grantee.
 Boys Town phone lines are open 24 hours a day and are staffed with counselors for teenagers in crisis and having thoughts of self-harm.

-To learn more about Astellas grantees, explore its Partners page.
+To learn more about Astellas grantees, grant seekers can explore its Partners page.

 Astellas does not award a large number of grants each year, usually around 20.
 Grant amounts vary widely, from a low of $2,500 to a high of $400,000.
 However, most tend to fall between $50,000 and $250,000.